0x1eef/bsdcontrol.rb/README.md

 __Features__

-The first example obtains a list of hardenedbsd features that can be enabled, disabled or restored to the system default
+The first example obtains a list of hardenedbsd features that can be enabled, disabled or restored to the system default:
-setting:

 ``` ruby
 #!/usr/bin/env ruby